 Dickey Blue Hairstyling, p.
 9088 8313

 4. Alexis Holm, Founder and Designer of Squarestreet

 For a man, I guess the best place for grooming is the gym.
 A lean and healthy body beats a smooth chin or curly moustache pretty much any day of the week.
 Having said that, I have been known to get the occasional pedicure as well as wet shave, but they are few and far between.
 Even went to Skin Laundry for a while and let them shoot me with lasers.
 If you want a serious answer I’d say go see Poison at Salon ThirT2 on Cochrane.
 She’s cheap, friendly, does a decent job of a twin peak victim such as myself and even trims my beard when I need it.

 Salon ThirT2, 32 Cochrane Street, Central, Hong Kong, p.
 2345 9627, 中環閣麟街32號

-I’ve come to care for Mauro at Era Barbers, as he one of the first people I met when I came to Hong Kong from Italy.
+I’ve come to care for Mauro at Era Barbers (now Selvedge Barbers), as he one of the first people I met when I came to Hong Kong from Italy.
 It’s been nearly five years, and I see him every two weeks.
 He’s a very skilled barber, and he knows how to entertain his clients and make you look slick.
-Era Barbers is a cool place, and I always enjoy the coffee and their treatments.
+It’s is a cool place, and I always enjoy the coffee and their treatments.
 Mauro is the best!